AlecRGB/AlecRGB/README.md

 - 👩🏻‍🎓 I am a graduate from Imperial College London in MSc Biomedical Engineering and Institut d'Optique Graduate School (French Engineering School)
 - 👀 I am interested in Image Processing and Biomedical Imaging
 - 🌱 I am currently working at Euro-Multitel as a research intern, for a deep-learning project involving platelets analysis
-- 🐞 I am looking for a Ph.D in Biomedical Imaging
+- 🐞 I am starting a Ph.D in Biomedical Imaging in November!
 - 💗 I love photography, traveling, creative writing, reading, crochet and watching series/movies!
 - 📫 How to reach me: alec@reygrobellet.com | alec.reygrobellet22@imperial.ac.uk
 - ⚡ Fun fact: I have a dog called "Imelle" which is the french way to pronounce "email"